Alphaville (band): Salvation (1997)

 Salvation followed in 1997.
 A limited edition box-set, Dreamscapes, was issued in 1999.
 In 2000 Stark Naked and Absolutely Live was released.
 In 2001, the remix album Forever Pop and a DVD entitled Little America of two concerts performed in Salt Lake City, Utah.
-Bernhard Lloyd did not contribute to the second limited edition box-set, the 2003 CrazyShow, and shortly after its release on 18 March 2003, he officially left the group, But he stays in contact with Gold.
+Bernhard Lloyd did not contribute to the second limited edition box-set, the 2003 CrazyShow, and shortly after its release on 18 March 2003, he officially left the group; however, he stays in contact with Gold.
 The core stage members of Alphaville then were Gold and new recruits, Martin Lister (keyboards), David Goodes (guitars) and Jakob Kiersch (drums).

 Catching Rays on Giant (2010)

 On 19 November 2010 the album Catching Rays on Giant, the first commercial studio album in 13 years was released and entered the German album charts at number 9 in its first week.
 The touring musicians became members of the band at this point.
 The second single from the album was the track, "Song for No One", released on 4 March 2011.
-It is available in two formats, one as a 12-track CD and the other a deluxe edition with CD plus four bonus tracks and DVD.
-It is also available digitally from various download platforms.
-The DVD in the deluxe package includes the video to the first single and a documentary titled Audiovision, which is there in a normal version and also in a 3D version.
-The package contains 3D glasses.
 The band held an album release party, where they played a short unplugged set, at the Quasimodo Club in Berlin on the evening of 18 November 2010 to which their closest fans and friends were invited.
 The album featured band member Martin Lister on lead vocals for the track, "Call Me Down".
 In 2011 Maja Kim joined the band on bass.

 The first single and album releases were available at first only in Germany and through online shops and download platforms in German-speaking countries.
 The first single from album was titled "I Die for You Today", available as a digital download on 8 October 2010, released in CD format on 22 October 2010.
 It entered the German charts at number 15 in its first week of release and stayed in the top 100 for 8 weeks.
-Invited by the designer Michael Michalsky, Alphaville performed songs from the new album as well as old hits at the StyleNite on 21 January 2011 during Berlin Fashion Week.
 In March 2011 Alphaville toured the album across Germany and had signed a new deal with the Universal Music Group.

 On 21 May 2014, Martin Lister died unexpectedly, announced by the band via their Facebook page and Yahoo mailing list, a few days later.
 He was replaced by Carsten Brocker.
-In 2016, bassist Maja Kim left in order to follow new challenges following the position was filled by Alexandra Merl.
+In 2016, bassist Maja Kim left to follow new challenges, with the position filled by Alexandra Merl.